U.S. Bancorp Foundation

 Based on the foundation's stated priorities and guidance, successful applicants demonstrate the following:

 Innovation and Differentiation: The foundation considers "innovation and/or differentiation in their focus areas of work, home and play, as well as programming and services that advance positive community engagement efforts."
-Applications should clearly articulate what makes the organization's approach unique or innovative within their service area.
+Applications should clearly articulate what makes the organisation's approach unique or innovative within their service area.

 Demonstrated Outcomes: Applications should include clear evidence of impact through measurable outcomes and results from current or past programming.